alimazdistan/Terraform-aws-/README.md

   - Used as a message broker for inter-service communication
   - Runs in **SINGLE_INSTANCE** mode and private subnet

-- **Amazon SQS**:
-  - Fully managed queue service
-  - Used for decoupling workloads and buffering asynchronous tasks

 ### 🔹 Monitoring & Scaling